So Spring is technically almost here, but judging by the glorious weather we've been having- it's already arrived!

 1. Cardboard Flower Garden

 Cardboard flowers in their little pots look lovely all lined up on a shelf or windowsill.
 You will need, corrugated cardboard (regular will work it's just not quite so sturdy!), glue, paint and some kitchen roll or loo roll tubes!
-Full instructions and images of each stage can be found here.
 You could also get creative and create a little scalloped edge around the flower pots or stick some more shapes around the outside, be adventurous with paint and pattern, they don't have to be realistic- the more imaginative the better!

 2. Cupcake Case Flowers